 All gaps in the retained hedgerows will be planted using native local provenance species.
-The hedges will also be buffered wherever possible, providing a strip of \approx 3m wide between the existing hedge and the new development; however, this is likely to be limited by current design standards and the physical constraints of the land available.
-Where this is not possible, complementary planting will be undertaken in a location as close as possible.
-Housing units will preferentially back or side onto hedges and new and retained vegetation with gardens bounded by close boarded fencing.
-The gapping up and buffers will be used wherever possible to increase the effective width of the hedge and add biodiversity value in excess of that currently available across the development site by planting hazel and other native shrubs as well as thorn bearing plants such as native roses, bramble, hawthorn and blackthorn in order to deter access by humans and also, as far as possible, domestic cats.
+The hedges will also be buffered, providing a strip of 3m wide between the existing hedge and the new development.
+Housing units will preferentially back or side onto hedges and buffers with gardens bounded by close boarded fencing.
+The buffers will be used to increase the effective width of the hedge and add biodiversity value in excess of that currently available across the development site by planting hazel and other native shrubs as well as thorn bearing plants such as native roses, bramble, hawthorn and blackthorn in order to deter access by humans and also, as far as possible, domestic cats.